SidorkinAlex/Opportunities_kanban/README.md

 ```

-Option 1

-To install, you need to download the latest version of the plugin from the link https://github.com/SidorkinAlex/Opportunities_kanban/releases/download/1.01/Opportunities_kanban.zip
+To install, you need to download the latest version of the plugin from the link https://github.com/SidorkinAlex/Opportunities_kanban/releases/download/1.02/Opportunities_kanban.zip

 Then in SuiteCRM open the Module Loader (Administration -> Module Loader)